TITLE 89: SOCIAL SERVICES

 n) Combined Hearings

 When a common issue is raised, the Department may respond to requests for hearings from more than one appellant by conducting a single group hearing.
 The Department may also combine all issues raised by a single petitioner in one hearing.
-In all group hearing, the appeal system in this Part shall apply.
+In all group hearings, the appeal system in this Part shall apply.
 Individuals shall be permitted to present their own cases separately.
 The Department, if required for the fair, efficient administration of the hearing or to prevent possible prejudice to the appellant, may sever any party or any issue from the combined hearing.
 The severed party or issue shall be heard separately.

 o) Making the Final Administrative Decision